wclaytor/wclaytor.github.io/assets/resume/william-claytor-resume.md

 - Pioneered AI-assisted QA workflow (GitHub Copilot + PowerShell) automating end-to-end Jira/Xray operations from requirements analysis through test execution and reporting
 - Streamlined documentation by building an AI pipeline that converted legacy training videos into a searchable library using transcript analysis, automated screenshot extraction, and context-aware wiki generation
 - Automated sprint release verification via Azure Pipelines using in-house C# / Selenium framework across multiple product lines
+- Developed a test reporting dashboard tool for the automation triage process to quickly generate an HTML / email report with the daily Azure test results across multiple environments and releases, replacing the manual process and reducing report generation time from over 10 minutes to under 30 seconds
+- Created an automated pipeline to extract 5000+ automated test cases from the legacy Team Foundation Server and generate corresponding test cases and test steps in Jira / Xray
 - Coordinated test reporting across 7 globally distributed teams, establishing customer-facing delivery process for sanitized release reports

 **Leadership & Cross-Functional Initiatives:**